Tips: How to choose a photographer for a wedding?

 - Have you looked at some entire photo galleries?

 - Have you looked at some picture taken in some dark venue?

 - What is his/her online reviews?
 Are they real reviews or fake ones?

 - Since how long he/she is doing photography?
 What is his experience?

 - Compare the basket keeping in mind photographers are not apples

 That’s maybe one of the most important question.
 Do you like what you see or not?
-When you look at the pictures, is that OK pictures, or is that Wow pictures?
+When you look at the pictures in his portfolio, is that OK pictures, or is that Wow pictures?